Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 How to Use It

-If you already have a sunpeak project, update to v0.15 and migrate your CSS classes:
+If you already have a sunpeak project, update and run:

 sunpeak upgrade